 As I think about it I think of all the people that are superwoman.
 I think of my neighbor who raises four kids, serves everyone who needs help, works at her husband’s office, and still keeps a perfectly clean house, the list as to why she is superwoman can go on and on.
 I think another mom who wrote this amazing book, has the most beautiful well-mannered kids, has taught them to clean and be respectful, and volunteers at every opportunity she is given.
 There are so many more people I can think of that I can add to this list of superwomen.
 I look at them and wish my house could be half that clean, or my kids could be half that well behaved, or I could serve half the people they do, or my makeup could be half as good as the lady I saw at the grocery store.
 After doing this I quickly realize that I can never be superwoman because I can never measure up to what they do, or can I?

 Our guest speaker, Karen, gave us the number one secret to becoming superwoman.
 Are you ready for it?
-It is finding your identity!
+It is about finding your identity!
 This might seem easy to some, this might seem like the impossible to others!
 So how do we find our identity and then, in turn, become superwoman?

 I recall last December when I finally graduated from college!
 I had devoted the last 4 years to being a full-time student, a mom, a wife, and a lousy housecleaner because I simply didn’t have enough hours in the day.
 School all of a sudden ended and I felt like I had nothing.
 Sure I could clean all day, but who wants to do that?
 I had no job, but I didn’t really want one because I wanted to stay home and raise our kids, but I felt empty inside.
 I began to look back on my life as an adult and realize that I had spent the entire part of it to being a wife, a mom, and a student, and had forgotten to take care of myself and continue to develop my identity.
 So how do I gain this identity?
 How do I discover who I am?